gkz/LiveScript-style-guide/README.md

 is not as you may want to change the message to something longer in the future.

-Otherwise, use single quotes `'`, except if you need to use string interpolation or have a string with many single quotes in it, in which case use double quotes `"`.
+Otherwise, use single quotes `'hello world'`, except if you need to use string interpolation or have a string with many single quotes in it, in which case use double quotes `"hello #var"`.

 ### Lists